Holman and Barnes

 Keith Victor Holman MBE

-Keith Victor Holman, MBE (11 September 1927 – 11 October 2011) was an Australian Rugby League footballer, a national and state representative Halfback whose club career was played with Western Suburbs from 1948 to 1961.
-He has been named as one of the nation’s finest footballers of the 20th Century.
-After retiring as player, Holman was coach of Wests and later became one of the game’s top-level referees.
+Keith Victor Holman, MBE (1927-2011) was an Australian Rugby League halfback who represented state and country, playing his entire club career with Western Suburbs (1948-1961).
+Recognised as one of the nation’s finest footballers of the 20th Century, he later coached Wests and became a top-level referee.

-He was appointed a Member of the Order of the British Empire (MBE) in 1977.
-He had the rare honour of being made a Life Member of Western Suburbs while still playing and was awarded Life Membership of the New South Wales Rugby League in 1983.
-He was later selected in the Wests Tigers Team of the Century and the Western Suburbs Magpies Team of the Century.
+He was appointed MBE in 1977, made a Life Member of Western Suburbs while still playing, and received Life Membership of the NSW Rugby League in 1983.
+Holman was also named in both the Wests Tigers and Western Suburbs Magpies Teams of the Century.

 Keith Barnes AM